april19833/currency-1.5/contracts/governance/community/README.md

 ### [Proposal](../../../docs/solidity/governance/community/proposals/Proposal.md)

 Interface specification for proposals.
 Any proposal submitted in the policy decision process must implement this interface.
+The content of the `enacted` function is what is run on successful proposal.

 #### Functions